 Remuneration Policy of Azbil Corporation

-With regard to our executive remuneration system, in order to add impetus to the realization of our long-term targets (to achieve by FY2030) and the medium-term plan (FY2021-FY2024), we will further increase both the corporate executives’ awareness of the need to contribute to enhancing enterprise value and their motivation to maximize shareholder value, as well as ensuring that directors who are not responsible for business execution can share value with our shareholders.
+With regard to our executive remuneration system, in order to add impetus to the realization of our long-term targets (to achieve by FY2030) and the medium-term plan (FY2025-FY2027), we will further increase the corporate executives’ awareness of the need to contribute to enhancing enterprise value and their motivation to maximize shareholder value, as well as improving our competitiveness when it comes to attracting, for management, the highly skilled human resources needed to realize our goals, while also ensuring that directors who are not responsible for business execution can share value with our shareholders.
 With this system, we will promote initiatives to contribute “in series” to a sustainable society.

 The azbil Group philosophy